Volumes jump at Samvardhana Motherson International Ltd counter

 -

-Samvardhana Motherson International Ltd saw volume of 239.5 lakh shares by 10:46 IST on BSE, a 46.96 fold spurt over two-week average daily volume of 5.10 lakh shares
+Samvardhana Motherson International Ltd saw volume of 4062.67 lakh shares by 14:14 IST on NSE, a 49.79 fold spurt over two-week average daily volume of 81.59 lakh shares

-Aurobindo Pharma Ltd, Bharat Petroleum Corporation Ltd, Hikal Ltd, Alkem Laboratories Ltd are among the other stocks to see a surge in volumes on BSE today, 16 March 2023.
+Transport Corporation of India Ltd, Network 18 Media & Investments Ltd, ICICI Prudential Life Insurance Company Ltd, Bharat Petroleum Corporation Ltd are among the other stocks to see a surge in volumes on NSE today, 16 March 2023.

 Powered by Capital Market - Live News